bimdata/platform/README.md

 The [platform-back](https://github.com/bimdata/platform-back) repository host the source code of the service.

 The backend is a python app built with [Django REST framework](https://www.django-rest-framework.org/).<br/>
-You should refer to the README to set it up on your development environment before moving to the application setup.
+You should refer to its [README](https://github.com/bimdata/platform-back) to set it up on your development environment before moving to the application setup.

 ### Application setup